scafeman/global-vmware-dev/vcd_nsxt_security_group/README.md

-# Security Group Terraform Module
+# VCD Security Group Terraform Module

-This Terraform module creates security groups in a VMware Cloud Director (VCD) environment.
-It allows for the creation of security groups and association with specific organization networks.
+This Terraform module allows you to create Static Groups (a.k.a.
+Security Groups) in an existing VMware Cloud Director (VCD) Environment.
+Static Groups are groups of Data Center Group Orgnization Networks to which Distributed Firewall (DFW) rules apply.
+This module can be used to provsion new Security Groups into [Rackspace Technology SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VCD Data Center Regions.

 ## Requirements